mpilhlt/dhamps-vdb/README.md

 - [x] better **options** handling (<https://huma.rocks/features/cli/>)
 - [x] handle **metadata**
   - [ ] Validation with metadata schema
+- [ ] Allow to filter similar passages by metadata field (so as to exclude e.g. documents from the same author)
 - [ ] Implement and make consequent use of **max_idle** (5), **max_concurr** (5), **timeouts**, and **cancellations**
 - [ ] **Concurrency** (leaky bucket approach) and **Rate limiting** (redis, sliding window, implement headers)
 - [ ] Use **transactions** (most importantly, when an action requires several queries, e.g. projects being added and then linked to several read-authorized users)